lenamasek/lenamasek.github.io/_posts/2015-09-23-building-with-jekyll.markdown

 <img src="{{ site.baseurl }}/assets/img/jekyll-frontmatter.png">

 Jekyll's parsing allows me to use [Liquid Markdown templating language](https://jekyllrb.com/docs/templates/) to format pages and give the engine the information it needs to properly parse my files.
-A new post means duplicating a file, changing a few things in the [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/), and uploading it to [GitHub Pages](https://pages.github.com/).
+A new post means duplicating a file, changing a few things in the [YAML Front Matter](http://jekyllrb.com/docs/frontmatter/), and commiting with GitHub.
+I'm using and loving [GitHub Desktop](https://desktop.github.com/) and occasionally the third-party iOS app, [CodeHub](https://itunes.apple.com/us/app/codehub-github-for-ios/id707173885?mt=8).

+Also, when I want to change the format of a page or move around content buckets, I edit either the default.html or post.html layout templates.
+My content stays in the .markdown files.

 ### Theme and Styling